Hideo Hashimoto

-Hideo Hashimoto (橋本 英郎, Hashimoto Hideo) is a Japanese former professional footballer who plays as a midfielder.
+Hideo Hashimoto (橋本 英郎, Hashimoto Hideo) is a Japanese former professional footballer who played as a midfielder.

 Club career

 Hashimoto was born in Osaka on 21 May 1979.
 He joined J1 League club Gamba Osaka from youth team in 1998.
 He played many matches as right-side midfielder and defensive midfielder from 2001.
 He became a regular player as defensive midfielder from 2003 and one of the central player under manager Akira Nishino.
 In 2005, Gamba won the champions in J1 League first time in the club history.
 After that, Gamba won the many title, 2007 J.League Cup, 2008 and 2009 Emperor's Cup.
 In Asia, Gamba also won the champions in 2008 AFC Champions League and the 3rd place in 2008 Club World Cup.
 This is the golden era in the club history.
 However he could hardly play in the match for injury in 2011 and left the club end of 2011 season.

 In 2012, Hashimoto moved to Vissel Kobe.
 Although he played many matches, the club finished at the 16th place of 18 clubs in 2012 season and was relegated to J2 League.
 In 2013 season, the club won the 2nd place and returned to J1.
 He played many matches until 2014 and left the club end of 2014 season.
 In 2015, he moved to J2 club Cerezo Osaka.
 However he could not play many matches.
 In July 2016, he moved to J3 League club AC Nagano Parceiro and played many matches.
 In 2017, he moved to J2 club Tokyo Verdy.

 On 10 January 2019, Hashimoto joined Japan Football League club FC Imabari.